-10 Things You Need to Do if You Want to Master a Foreign Language
+10 Things You Need to Do if You Want to Learn a Foreign Language

 A few years ago I found myself scratching my head in disbelief when I read about Ben, an Australian guy that woke up from a coma unable to speak English, but with a sudden knowledge of Mandarin Chinese, language he'd studied at school - although he wasn't fluent at all until the accident.
 It left me thinking about the incredible things the brain is capable of, things we mostly ignore.
 And that includes language.